 The Equal Opportunity Act 2010 (the Act) allows the Commission to issue practice guidelines on any matter relating to the Act.
 These guidelines help organisations make sure they are meeting their legal obligations, and we consult widely to ensure that they are relevant and useful.

 A court or tribunal may consider whether a person has complied with our guidelines when hearing a complaint of discrimination or sexual harassment, or any other unlawful conduct under the Equal Opportunity Act.

 Authority of the guidelines

-Equal opportunity practice guidelines are the authoritative and comprehensive guide to the law in Victoria, and best practice in preventing and responding to discrimination, sexual harassment and victimisation under the Equal Opportunity Act.
+Equal opportunity practice guidelines are the authoritative and comprehensive guide to the law in Victoria, and best practice in preventing and responding to discrimination, sexual harassment and victimisation under the Equal Opportunity Act 2010 (the Act).

 The Act requires us to consult widely to ensure that the practice guidelines are relevant and useful for organisations.

-The Equal Opportunity Act allows the Commission to issue practice guidelines on any matter relating to the Act.
+The Act allows the Commission to issue practice guidelines on any matter relating to the Act.
 To date, we have published guidelines on:

 - Trans and gender diverse inclusion in sport – May 2017